malusos/blog/deploy-with-openvino.md

 print(pipe.generate(args.prompt, config))
 ```

-To run this example you need minimum dependencies to be installed into the Python enviroment as OpenVINO GenAI is designed to provide a lightweight deployment.
-You can install OpenVINO GenAI package to the same Python environemt or create a separate one to compare the application footprint:
+To run this example you need minimum dependencies to be installed into the Python environment as OpenVINO™ GenAI is designed to provide a lightweight deployment.
+You can install OpenVINO GenAI package to the same Python environment or create a separate one to compare the application footprint:
 ```sh
 pip install openvino-genai==24.3
 ```

 ### C++ API Example
-Let's see how to run the same pipilene with OpenVINO GenAI C++ API.
+Let's see how to run the same pipelene with OpenVINO™ GenAI C++ API.
 The GenAI API is designed to be intuitive and provides a seamless migration from 🤗 Transformers API.

 >**Note**: In the below example, any other available device in your environment can be specified for "device" variable.
-For example, if you are using an Intel CPU with integrated graphics, "GPU" is be a good option to try with.
+For example, if you are using an Intel CPU with integrated graphics, "GPU" is a good option to try with.
 To check the available devices, you can use ov::Core::get_available_devices method (refer to [query-device-properties](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes/query-device-properties.html)).

 ```cpp
 #include "openvino/genai/llm_pipeline.hpp"